renssies/homebridge-am43-blinds/README.md

 # Known Issues
 - [ ] The plugin is mostly untested.
 So far I've only tested it on a MacBook Pro 2019 and Raspberry Pi 3 Model B+
-- [ ] When seting up the motor you have to enter a password, however it doesn't seem to be used in the bluetooth calls I use in this plugin.
+- [ ] When setting up the motor you have to enter a password, however it doesn't seem to be used in the bluetooth calls I use in this plugin.
 This might become an issue later.
+- [ ] When running this plugin on Raspberry Pi it seems unable to re-connect to the blind after it was disconnected to preserve power.
+To work around this you can set `hap_interaction_timeout` in config.json to a value of 0.
+This will however cause the battery to drain faster.

 # Todo
 - [ ] Implement support for the Solar Panels light sensor, mine seems broken so I've ordered a new unit.